-To be able to export KB to in PDFs you need to:
+To export multiple articles to PDF or HTML files you need to:

-- Install a program called HTMLDOC - Ensure Settings points to where you installed it - Ensure that PHP has access to your xpdf directory.
+- Install a program called HTMLDOC - Ensure Settings points to where you installed it - Ensure that PHP has access to your HTMLDOC directory.
 (Check your open_basedir PHP setting in php.ini) - Ensure that PHP can run the proc_open function.
-(Check your disable_functions, safe_mode_exec_dir PHP settings in php.ini)
+(Check your disable_functions, safe_mode_exec_dir PHP settings in php.ini) - Buy the export plugin or try it in Demo mode - Add the plugin key to your KBPublisher settings